Goods Vehicle Operator’s Licence

 Archant

-Scott Andrew Smith trading as SAS Carpentry and Building of 24 Somers Rd, North Mymms, Hatfield Herts AL9 7PX is applying for a licence to use Stile Gate, Blanche Lane, South Mimms, Herts EN6 3LF as an operating centre for 1 goods vehicles and 0 trailers.
+William Stanley trading as Oaklands Tree Specialists of 5 The Barley Mow, Barley Mow Lane, St Albans Herts AL4 ORP is applying for a licence to use Cromer Hyde Farm Cromer Hyde Welwyn Garden City AL8 7XD as an operating centre for 1 goods vehicles and 0 trailers.

 You may also want to watch: